getodk/docs/src/getting-started-2.rst

 This is handled in such a way that each user application is isolated from all other user applications, with separate configurations, data tables, and server settings.
 This allows one device to run multiple user applications built on top of the ODK 2.0 tools without any coordination among the teams developing those applications.

 A major goal of the 2.0 tools was to eliminate the need for any software engineering skills (e.g., Java programming, Android software development environment, source code version control systems) when designing data management applications.
 The skills required to build a data management application range from scripting a form definition in XLSX (similar to constructing ODK Collect forms using XLSX files processed by the XLSForm tool), to simple web programming -- modifying boilerplate HTML and JavaScript for custom presentations of the collected data.
-Advanced web programmers can also easily implement entirely-custom webpages.
+Advanced web programmers can also easily implement entirely-custom web pages.

 .. _using-odk-2-joining-a-server: